An East Iowa alpaca farm is bringing yoga to the ranch, and classes are packed with people, llamas, goats, chickens, and cats!

 Its October!
 I am happy to announce that here at #pinkalpacafarm we will be dressed up for halloween all month!
 Check in daily for a new costumed critter🦄🐗🐎 #isthatagoatoralion #costumedcritters16 #piccolothegoat #halloween #costume #happygoat #dressup #funfarm #hobbyfarming #farmlife

 While the farm isn't the first to come up with the idea, the concept of farm yoga in fresh air is just one of many yoga trends Westerners have taken to in recent years; the classes are said to provide a positive experience for everyone involved, and can make for a great way to get in touch with oneself, their surroundings, and their community.
 From New York and Brooklyn to Wellman, Iowa to Los Angeles, amazing people everywhere are reaping the benefits of yoga and sustainable living.
 It may be a trend, but it is here to stay.

-If you live nearby and want to learn more about farm yoga at Pink Alpaca Farms, you can find their events schedule here!
+If you want to learn more about farm yoga at Pink Alpaca Farms, you can find their events schedule here!